renatobo/bonogps/README.md

 ## For the SW Engineer / maker

-This repo contains software, list of hardware, and (simple) schematics  to build an ESP32 device to reads NMEA sentences from a GPS receiver compatible with u-blox M8 (for example [DIYmall Micro GPS with NEO-M8N](https://www.amazon.com/DIYmall-NEO-M8N-Module-HMC5983-Antenna/dp/B012RNLG0K), [BN220](https://www.amazon.com/Navigation-Raspberry-Betaflight-Geekstory-Shipping/dp/B07PRDY6DS), or [BN880](https://www.amazon.com/Geekstory-Navigation-Raspberry-Aircraft-Controller/dp/B078Y6323W)) and repeats them back to a logger device, either
+This repo contains software, list of hardware, and (simple) schematics  to build an ESP32 device to reads NMEA sentences from a GPS receiver compatible with u-blox M8 (for example  [BN880](https://www.amazon.com/Geekstory-Navigation-Raspberry-Aircraft-Controller/dp/B078Y6323W), [BN220](https://www.amazon.com/Navigation-Raspberry-Betaflight-Geekstory-Shipping/dp/B07PRDY6DS), or [DIYmall Micro GPS with NEO-M8N](https://www.amazon.com/DIYmall-NEO-M8N-Module-HMC5983-Antenna/dp/B012RNLG0K) ) and repeats them back to a logger device, either

 1. a TCP/IP socket
 2. a Bluetooth Low Energy (BLE) service